dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 built on top of telecom products.
 Therefore, telecom could foreseeably collapse by 2050, depending on the specifics of QN.

-> It's this decentralized communicaiton and loss of control in
+> It's this decentralized communication and loss of control in
 > particular that terrifies the shadowy cigar-smoking Wizard of Oz
 > types that secretly control the world, who aren't afraid to burn it
 > to the ground to hang on to power.